Another anomaly for the records began to manifest itself before me.

 And as she spoke, the current grew.
 Consonants became taps in a pool of water, and vowels, the breeze forming small waves on its surface.

 Indeed, there was a certain poetic quality to this moment.
-But I had learned that such aesthetics retain their value so long as our exposure to them is limited.
+But, I had learned long ago that such aesthetics retain their value so long as our exposure to them is limited.

-And preciely, an overexposure would render them useless.
-The curiosity generated through aesthetic interest would eventually fade.
-The drive to explore that which we do not understand would move on to less familiar items.
+And precisely, the overexposure would render them useless.
+The curiosity generated through aesthetic interest would eventually fade, and the drive to explore that which we do not understand would move on to less familiar items.
+At this point, it was a magic long gone.

 What does it matter?